Homemade Oxtail Soup

 - Bring water with salt and garlic to boil in a large stock pot.

 - Add the onion, oxtails, shanks, and bones to the stockpot, and bring to a boil.
-Lower to a slow simmer, cover, and cook for 2 ½ hours.
+Lower to a slow simmer, cover, and cook for 2 ยฝ hours.
+Feel free to skim excess foam off the top as it forms and discard it.
 (You can divide the ingredients into two large pots, if needed, to make sure everything is covered with liquid.)

 - After that time has passed, add all the remaining veggies, and raise the heat to a rolling boil.
 Then, lower heat to a low simmer, and cover for 30 minutes.